hu-ner/huner/ner_scripts/README.md

 As some of the corpora contain multiple of these entity types, they appear in the output multiple times.

 ## Requirements
 The scripts run on `python3` and require version 3.5 or newer.
-Install python requirments with `pip install -r requirments.txt`.
+Install python requirements with `pip install -r requirments.txt`.

 For syntactic analysis the scripts depend on Apache OpenNLP.
 Please download and install it following the instructions at <https://opennlp.apache.org/>.
 Please download the following models and put them in a `models/` subdirectory of your OpenNLP installation.